 If you really need to talk to someone, talk to an old trusted friend.
 The person will listen without passing judgment and because s/he is familiar with your situation and understand the person that you are, s/he can give a better advice better than any psychiatrist there is.
 You can even talk to strangers.
 They are mostly unbiased and the chance of seeing them again is next to impossible so why not?

-Don’t in any case take refuge on pills.
-Drug induced state is never positive.
-It clouds your judgment, distort your view of reality and get you hooked up in no time.
+Don’t, in any case, take refuge in pills.
+A drug-induced state is never positive.
+It clouds your judgment, distorts your view of reality and gets you hooked up in no time.
 It is okay to take a pill once in a while to let you go through the day or night but never make it a habit.
-You will only regret it afterwards.
+You will only regret it afterward.
 Same with alcohol and other drugs out there, it will not solve your problems, they will not make your troubles go away; addiction can only make everything worse than it is.
 So, avoid it at all cost.

 Wallow in pain (yes, you read it right) if you must, to have a taste of it, to get it out of your system, have a good cry but don’t forget to pick yourself up and climb out the pit when you’re ready, unassisted.
 Perhaps it will take you longer than if there is someone there holding your hand but as grown-ups, we have to learn to do certain things on our own.
 It will not only build our characters but it will make us stronger also.
 Remember that standing on your own means strength.
 How can we mean something to others when we cannot even help ourselves?
 That’s why I don’t believe in starting something on rebound.
 You have to heal and be strong on your own first; you have to be whole again as individual before you can take part in any kind of relationship.
 Doing otherwise is setting yourself up for failure.
 Don’t do that.
 Never encourage and practice self-pity.